bbauska/CSS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-12">Section 4.12: ID selectors</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-ID selectors select DOM elements with the targeted ID.
-To select an element by a specific ID in CSS, the &num; prefix is used.
+<p>ID selectors select DOM elements with the targeted ID.
+To select an
+element by a specific ID in CSS, the &num; prefix is used.</p>

-For example, the following HTML div element...
+<p>For example, the following HTML div element...</p>

 <pre><code>&lt;div id="exampleID"&gt;
   &lt;p&gt;Example&lt;/p&gt;